Your personal information is private and confidential. We take this pledge seriously. Whether you are a

 We would request your permission and signed authorization before we would use your personal information for anything other than routine purposes that we have explained.
 If you decline such a request, your information will not be part of the special

-will probably be receiving several of these notices.
+will receive at least one and possibly several of these notices.

 So, in addition to this Privacy Statement, UPMC Health Plan's Notice of Privacy Practices will give you even more specific information and details about how we ensure the privacy of your protected health information.
 The Notice will also explain